-Valley Behavioral Health System provides a variety of treatment options for various forms of mental illness, including disruptive behavior disorders.
+Valley Behavioral Health System in Fort Smith, Arkansas, provides a variety of treatment options for various forms of mental illness, including disruptive behavior disorders.
 We offer acute inpatient care that can help start the path of healing for your child.
-Our treatment center is located on 57 acres of the serene landscape of the Arkansas River Valley.
+Our rehab center is located on 57 acres of the serene landscape of the Arkansas River Valley.
 We are the only mental health treatment facility in the state of Arkansas that is able to offer our patients the luxury of having private rooms while being treated on an inpatient basis.
 Our qualified and caring staff work to make sure that each and every patient that we treat is provided with the highest level of care possible so that your child’s unique needs are met.
 The effects of DBD do not have to continue to affect the lives of you and your child.
-You can get the help that you need at Valley Behavioral.
+You can get the help that you need at our mental health rehab center.

 Helping a Loved One or Family Member Get Treatment